SKEPP: The One Million Euro Sisyphus Prize

 Since 1 October 2012 the organization has pledged to award the 1-million-euro Sisyphus prize, to anyone who can demonstrate paranormal abilities under controlled conditions.
 This includes paranormal phenomena as well as homeopathy.
 The same challenge is also offered by various other European skeptical organizations and serves as the equivalent of the American One Million Dollar Paranormal Challenge, which was offered by the James Randi Educational Foundation.

-As of 8 March 2014, its website describes the prize as "the 25 000 euro prize".
-Applying for the prize would cost 50 euro.
+As of 8 March 2014, its website describes the prize as "the 25,000 euro prize".
+Applying for the prize would cost 50 euros.
 It informs that "the text and protocol are being rewritten and will soon be available again".